nichonmarshall-cyber/ai-sms-intake-assistant/README.md

 ## Current Limitations

-Be honest about this part, because it matters in production.
+I'll Be honest about this part, because it matters in production.

 - Session state is in memory, so restarts wipe active conversations
 - Google Sheets logging is simple and not built for high volume